 Legalisation of documents from Iran for use in the Netherlands

-To use a document from Iran in the Netherlands, you must first have it translated.
-The translation must be legalised by the Iranian Ministry of Justice and the Iranian Ministry of Foreign Affairs.
+To use a document from Iran in the Netherlands, you must first have it translated into English.
+The English translation must be legalised by the Iranian Ministry of Justice and the Iranian Ministry of Foreign Affairs.
 Then you must have it legalised by the Netherlands embassy in Tehran.

 Who can have documents legalised?